ananassta/rainbow_unicorn/README.md

 # rainbow_unicorn
-a lot of something strange, like my projects that sometimes doesn't work (ha ha ha, not sometimes)
+a lot of something strange, like my projects that sometimes don't work (ha ha ha, not sometimes)